Kullervo (Sibelius): Structure

-- 1. Introduction [Allegro Moderato]
+I. Introduction [Allegro Moderato]

 This movement evokes the heroic sweep of the legendary Finnish setting, as well as the character Kullervo, a complex, tragic figure.

-- 2. Kullervo's Youth [Grave]
+II.
+Kullervo's Youth [Grave]

 This movement reflects the sombre tone of Runos 31 through 33 of the Kalevala.
 Kullervo is marked for tragedy from birth, and spends his youth largely in slavery.

-- 3. Kullervo And His Sister [Allegro Vivace]
+III.
+Kullervo And His Sister [Allegro Vivace]

 The baritone and mezzo-soprano represent the protagonist and his sister, while the male chorus set the scene and offer commentary.
 Kullervo encounters three women and unsuccessfully attempts to seduce them, before succeeding with the third, only to realise too late that she is his long-lost sister.
 When she learns the truth, she leaps into a stream and drowns.
 Kullervo laments his crime and his sister's death.

-- 4. Kullervo Goes To Battle [Alla Marcia]
+IV.
+Kullervo Goes To Battle [Alla Marcia]

 Kullervo attempts to atone for his crime by seeking death on the battlefield.

-- 5. Kullervo's Death [Andante]
+V. Kullervo's Death [Andante]

 An haunting male chorus recount Kullervo's death.
 He inadvertently comes to the site where he fell in love with his sister, marked by dead grass and bare Earth where nature refuses to renew itself.
 He addresses his sword, asking if it is willing to drink guilty blood.
 The sword answers, and Kullervo falls on his sword.